jachan056/NBA-Data-Analysis-Project-SQL-/README.md

       ROUND(Cast(better_nba.blk AS DOUBLE) / better_nba.min, 4) as "blk-pm", ROUND(Cast(better_nba.tov AS DOUBLE) / better_nba.min, 4) as "tov-pm"
   FROM better_nba WHERE better_nba.player_age >= 30 and better_nba.gp >= 60 and TEAM_ABBREVIATION != 'TOT';"

 6. Use "SELECT * FROM league_uncs;" to verify data was inserted properly.
-First couple of rows should look something like this:
+The dataset should look something like this: [Average Stats Table](Images/league_unc_stats.PNG) If correct, move onto the next step.

 7. s